 Some readers will remember that Iceland’s ninth century agrarian collapse was featured in Jared Diamond’s book by the same name.
 Today, that country is recovering from its financial collapse in ways just the opposite of those generally considered unavoidable, as confirmed yesterday by the new head of the IMF, Christine Lagarde to Fareed Zakaria.
 The people of Greece have been told that the privatization of their public sector is the only solution.
 And those of Italy, Spain and Portugal are facing the same threat.

 They should look to Iceland.
 Refusing to bow to foreign interests, that small country stated loud and clear that the people are sovereign.
+That’s why it’s no longer in the news.
+You won’t be hearing about it unless you read it here.

 Normally Congress passes a budget and then raises the debt ceiling to accommodate it.
 George Bush did it seven times.
 But this time, the Republicans, spurred on by the religious right, are refusing to raise it unless they get certain concessions.
 They are holding the debt ceiling, and the ability of the government to function, hostage.